 The Department of Political Economy & Moral Science is premised on the conviction that collaboration and deliberation among diverse perspectives (including disciplinary, methodological, ideological and identity) provide for greater insights into social, political and economic life and their problems than homogenous research programs.
 The Department cherishes the academic freedom of faculty and students to learn from each other by exploring their perspectives and their differences; to challenge each other so that we may better learn from each other

-The Department of Political Economy and Moral Science has no relation to the Center for the Philosophy of Freedom or its mission.
+The Department of Political Economy and Moral Science has no affiliation with the Center for the Philosophy of Freedom.